Wike Said He Cannot Leave A Place Where He's Suffering From Malaria To Where There's Cancer—Ogeah | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Wike Said He Cannot Leave A Place Where He’s Suffering From Malaria To Where There’s Cancer—Ogeah

-During an interview with Arise , Chike Ogeah, the former Commissioner for Information, Delta State, revealed that the immediate past governor of Rivers State, Nyesom Wike, once said he cannot leave a place where he’s suffering from malaria to a place where there’s cancer.
-He made the statement in reaction to the nomination of Wike to the ministerial list.
+During the interview, Chike Ogeah emphasized Wike’s stance, where he cited the reason why he wouldn’t want to be a minister and questioned why he should be the only representative from his state at any given time.
+He also speculated that the president might have chosen Wike due to his efforts in supporting the president of Rivers State.
+However, Chike Ogeah expects further communication between the two gentlemen, as they might reconsider their positions based on their previous statements.
+He concluded that, in his view, both Wike and El-Rufai are not ble candidates for ministerial roles based on what they have said.

-Chike Ogeah added that both Wike and Nasir El-Rufai are not tenable based on what they have said as governors.
-He, however, stated that the portfolios would be attached to the names of the ministers after the screening on Monday, and the people would be able to speak more about them.
+In an interview with Arise , Chike Ogeah, the former Commissioner for Information, Delta State, disclosed an interesting statement made by the former governor of Rivers State, Nyesom Wike.
+Apparently, Wike expressed his reluctance to leave a place where he’s dealing with malaria to go to a place where there’s cancer.
+This statement was in response to Wike’s nomination for a ministerial position.

-According to him, “my other guy from the south-south, the former governor of Rivers State, though he’s even from the PDP, told us that he cannot leave a place where he’s suffering from malaria and go to where there’s cancer, and he also said to us that if there’s only one minister from a state at any point in time, why must it be him?
-And again, maybe because of the effort he put in for the president of Rivers State, that is why the president has seen it fit to call him.
-Well, I assume that maybe by tomorrow there will be further communication between those two gentlemen, having recused themselves on the basis of what they had said before.
-Those two candidates are not tenable, and that is based on what they have said.”
+Chike Ogeah went on to express his opinion about both Nyesom Wike and Nasir El-Rufai, stating that they are not suitable candidates based on what they have said during their time as governors.
+He mentioned that the specific portfolios for the ministers would be announced after the screening on Monday, allowing the public to have more information about them.

 )